commercelayer/commercelayer-cli-plugin-webhooks/README.md

   ID  unique id of the import

 OPTIONS
-  -o, --organization=organization  (required) [default: cli-test-org] the slug of your organization
+  -o, --organization=organization  (required) the slug of your organization

 ALIASES
   $ cl-imports imp:delete